 Dear Womencare Community, Clients and Friends,

 We unequivocally stand against the violence, oppression, and injustice perpetrated on Black and Brown people by White individuals and institutions.
 The intergenerational infliction of trauma continues to do harm.
 Racism kills.
-Racism kills by unequal access to health care, by unclean water, air and soil, and by the systems of oppression designed to keep Black and Brown people down.
+Racism kills by the systems of oppression designed to keep Black and Brown people down.

 Our country’s racist systems have traumatized Black and Brown individuals, families and communities, not just in the present day, but throughout our nation’s history.
 The pandemic has laid bare the stunning inequities of our system.
 The disturbing murders of black individuals around the country, including those most recent- George Floyd, Breonna Taylor, Tony McDade and Ahmaud Arbery – scream the unequal ways life is valued in our communities.